loicbausor/face-recognition-and-embedding/README.md

 Open-set classification is a problem of handling unknown classes that are not contained in the training dataset, whereas traditional classifiers assume that only known classes appear in the test environment.

 **One shot learning problem :**
-*One-shot learning is an object categorization problem, found mostly in computer vision.
-Whereas most machine learning based object categorization algorithms require training on hundreds or thousands of samples/images and very large datasets, one-shot learning aims to learn information about object categories from one, or only a few, training samples/images.* ([Wikipedia](https://en.wikipedia.org/wiki/One-shot_learning))
+One-shot learning is an object categorization problem, found mostly in computer vision.
+Whereas most machine learning based object categorization algorithms require training on hundreds or thousands of samples/images and very large datasets, one-shot learning aims to learn information about object categories from one, or only a few, training samples/images.

 ## Main approach for face recognition problems :

-Most of the face recognition use cases are open set problems, we cannot train a neural network to solve the problem.
-Also it can be assimilated as one shot learning problems in the sense it often uses only few training examples to classify the new ones.
+Most of the face recognition use cases are open set problems.
+It can also be assimilated to one shot learning problems in the sense it often we have only few training examples to classify an identity.
+In this context, it can be difficult to specialize a neural network on each specific face recognition problems.

-The main appraoch to solve those challenges, is to first learn *face embedings* one a closed set of identities.
-Then we can use those vectorial/hidden representations to compute similiraty between faces as *a face verification* problem : if the similarity between to faces is strong we can infer than the two faces are the same.
-To finish this approach can be extended to a  *open set classification problem* by taking the greater similarity among a different identities.
+The main appraoch to solve those challenges consist in first learn *face embedings* one a closed set of identities on a large dataset and then use those vectorial/hidden representations to specific face verification or recognition task.
+For example it is possible to execute a face verification task between two faces just by examinate similarity of their two vectorial representation.

+It exists several networks and loss function to learn those embeddings.
+We decided in the first part to implement and train three of them.

 ## Part 1 :  loss comparison for face embedding

 In this first part, we tried to fit three different losses found in the litterature to learn face embeddings on a subset of LFW dataset.
 You can find our work in the **Part 1** notebook.

-### Pipeline for data transformation
+### Pipeline for the data preparation

-Before to present theoritically the losses used, here it is  the pipeline we did to do the training part :
+Our pipeline for data transformation is the following
 1) Face cropping using an [haar cascade classifier](https://towardsdatascience.com/computer-vision-detecting-objects-using-haar-cascade-classifier-4585472829a9)
 2) Image resizing to be fed into the network
 3) Image normalizing.
 To do so we substracted every pixels by 128 and divided them 127.5 as done in a lot of litterature protocols (eg . [this paper](https://arxiv.org/pdf/1704.08063.pdf) )

-To enhance this pipeline we should have done face alignement and image augmentation (rotations, deformation, adding noise ...).

 ### Loss presentation
-We implemented, above a pre trainded Mobile net architecture those three losses and trained the models.
+We implemented the three following losses above a pre trainded MobileNet architecture.

-#### Triplet loss
+#### 1) The Triplet loss
 Let A the hidden representation of a face, P the hidden representation of another face with the same identity and N the hidden representation of a face with another identity.
 The triplet loss aim to minimize :
 ![triplet](images/triplet.PNG)